AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Looks like a cloak

-Don’t put on that cloak, Gareth.
-Don’t.
-You don’t know where it’s been.
-I tell you, it’s no good.
+Don't put on that cloak, Gareth.
+Don't.
+You don't know where it's been.
+I tell you, it's no good.
 See\!
 It moved\!
-I’m not mad, Gareth, it moved\!
-Don’t do it\!
+I'm not mad, Gareth, it moved\!
+Don't do it\!
 No\!
 GARETH\! *Instinct*: To engulf

 - Engulf the unsuspecting